Builder’s Level vs Transit Level: What’s the Difference?

 Our Favorite Transit Level: NWI NSLP500B Siteline Transit/Level Package

 For many jobs, these two tools are interchangeable.
-If you just need to measure elevations and set your markers for the dimensions of a building, then you can use either of these tools.
-But keep in mind, builder’s levels are often cheaper and a bit easier to use since there aren’t as many adjustments.
-If you need the ability to measure vertical angles though, you’re going to have to go with a transit level as this capability is absent from builder’s levels.
+If you just need to measure elevations and set your markers for the dimensions of a building, you can use either of these tools.
+But remember, builder’s levels are often cheaper and a bit easier to use since there aren’t as many adjustments.
+If you need to measure vertical angles, you’ll need a transit level since the builder’s level only measures elevations.

 Other Laser Level Posts We've Written: